Alemkin/mips-spimcore/README.md

 This is a project creating a MIPS processecor.

-Compile project.c and spimcore.c an project.c, and run spimcore
+Compile project.c and spimcore.c, and run spimcore